View navigation

 10Prepare study documentation

 All research studies require a study protocol.
 The content and detail will vary depending on the study to be undertaken.
 The requirement for other supporting documentation will also vary depending on the study.
-The R&D Unit can offer advice about what will be required following the initial enquiry stage.
+The R&I Department can offer advice about what will be required following the initial enquiry stage.

 • Prepare a Protocol